Hubert Scott-Paine: British Power Boat Company

 The well-financed Scott-Paine now designed and raced power boats.
 In 1927 he bought the Hythe Shipyard, renaming it the British Power Boat Company.
 It was enlarged into one of the country's most modern mass production boat building yards.
 Many sophisticated award-winning racing boats were produced, an example being Miss England which is now on display at the Science Museum (London).

 In the 1930s the British Power Boat Company supplied seaplane tenders and armoured target boats to the Air Ministry, and tenders for Imperial Airways flying boats.
 T E Shaw (Lawrence of Arabia) assisted in the testing of these boats.

 Although the factory was destroyed by fire in 1931, it was rapidly rebuilt and no contracts were lost.

 Miss Britain III

 During 1932 and 1933 Scott-Paine and Fred Cooper designed and built the single-engined Miss Britain III as a Harmsworth Trophy challenger.
-In a 1933 race Scott-paine was narrowly defeated by the four-engined Miss America X.
+In a 1933 race Scott-Paine was narrowly defeated by the crude four-engined Miss America X.

 In 1934 Miss Britain III set the world record for a single-engined boat of 110.1 mph.

 Miss Britain III is now on display at the National Maritime Museum at Greenwich.